 Each year, students are required to register in a non-credit career development course and participate in a selection of co-curricular activities and events covering several of the Employability Passport’s eight skill areas: Career Management, Communications, Global Perspective, Leadership, Professionalism, Teamwork, Technology and Good Business.

 Students take an active role in tailoring their Employability Passport based on personal and professional goals, with the guidance of Sprott’s Business Career Management Centre and other campus service providers.

-The successful completion of the Sprott Employability Passport is a graduation requirement for Sprott Bachelor of Commerce students starting first year in September 2019.
+The successful completion of the Sprott Employability Passport is a graduation requirement for all incoming Sprott Bachelor of Commerce students starting from September 2019.

 Know how to explore various career options and seek employment.
 Become aware of your interests, motivators and transferable skills.
 Make informed career choices and set achievable goals.